scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 that's slightly more complex than a linear model.
 This means hyperparameter optimization is not simple.

-Again, some detail is mentioned in the appendix though complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.
+Again, some detail is mentioned in the appendix and complete details can be found at https://github.com/stsievert/dask-hyperband-comparison.

 .. raw:: latex